-Greetings from Newport, Rhode Island!
-My name is Bob Damiano and I’ve been a recording engineer on and off for nearly 40 years.
-For nine of those years, I was a senior Software Engineer at Cakewalk.
-Before that, I was an Electronics Technician in a robotics lab.
-In my custom shop, we turn low quality (or broken) studio mics into great microphones!
-We also build our own LDC mics.
-We put care and attention to detail into our mics.
+Greetings fellow audio engineers!
+In my custom shop, I can turn low quality (or broken) studio mics into great microphones!
+I also build my own LDC mics.
 The result is low noise, beautiful harmonic detail, smooth highs and full lows.
 Read more below or contact us for more information.

-We love upgrading 990s.
-We transform them from entry-level mics to solid professional performers that look and sound gorgeous.
-Your mic will get our Brass Ring K47 Style Capsule and the 990 version of our jaSb circuit board with an optional internal pattern switch
+I love upgrading 990s.
+They transform from entry-level mics to solid professional performers that look and sound gorgeous.
+Your mic will get the Brass Ring K47 Style Capsule and the 990 version of my jaSb circuit board with an optional internal pattern switch

-MXL (and others) makes many other transformerless microphones which we can modify and drastically improve!
-We group all of these similarly shaped mics together because our standard jaSb circuit board will fit any of them.
-Some of the models we can upgrade are: 550, 910, 440, 2006 and many others.
-Your mic will get our Brass Ring K47 Style Capsule and standard jaSb Circuit with an optional internal pattern switch.
+MXL (and others) makes many other transformerless microphones which I can modify and drastically improve!
+I group all of these similarly shaped mics together because my standard jaSb circuit board will fit any of them.
+Some of the models I can upgrade are: 550, 910, 440, 2006 and many others.
+Your mic will get the Brass Ring K47 Style Capsule and standard jaSb Circuit with an optional internal pattern switch.

-We keep a small stock of rescue mics that we have purchased and upgraded – some 990s, some others.
-We give them the full treatment with our Brass Ring K47 Style Capsule and jaSb Circuit.
+I keep a small stock of rescue mics which are already upgraded – some 990s, some others.
+I give them the full treatment with the Brass Ring K47 Style Capsule and jaSb Circuit.
 They are tested, burned-in and ready to ship!

-We’re very proud to feature our own custom mic build – the RS/47.
-This is not built into any donor body, it is built from scratch in our shop.
+I’m very proud to feature my own custom mic build – the RS/47.
+This is not built into any donor body, it is built from scratch in the shop.
 The body is made in the same factory where many other commercial mic bodies are made.
-We use our same Brass Ring K47 Style Capsule and jaSb circuit.
-The mic is has a tiny footprint and can sneak into tight spaces.
-Despite its small size, it has a huge sound that we love.
+I use the same Brass Ring K47 Style Capsule and jaSb circuit.
+The mic has a tiny footprint and can sneak into tight spaces.
+Despite its small size, it has a huge sound.

 So… What do they sound like?

 Some mics perform poorly with low phantom power voltage.
-Our mics do not have this problem.
+These mics do not have this problem.
 Low-end mixers and audio interfaces (looking at you, Behringer) and video equipment provide phantom power that is sometimes under 20 volts.
-Our circuit works perfectly with anything over 12vdc.
+The circuit works perfectly with anything over 12vdc.

 Although the design is loosely based on the Schoeps CM circuit from the 70’s, many people have done various tweaks and enhancements to that design.
-We have borrowed from those who came before, and spent many long hours at the bench working on our own tweaks.
+I have borrowed from those who came before, and spent many long hours at the bench working on my own tweaks.

 Are the circuit boards for sale?
 Well, not at this time but maybe someday…